1-877-929-7245

 • Breakfast

+Our tour concludes with a stroll along the Riverwalk, before there is time to explore at leisure.
+Once a major New World seaport, with local craftspeople exporting their wares abroad, downtown Providence is compact and easy to discover on foot.
 For dinner this evening, you'll find countless enticing restaurant options.
-Besides New England classics - such as lobster rolls or clam chowder - local cuisine includes Italian, Chinese and Mexican.
+Besides New England classics - such as lobster rolls or clam chowder - options also includes Italian, Chinese and Mexican.

-Day 9 – Free morning in Boston and homeward bound
+Day 9 - Homeward bound

 Additional information